Skip to main content

 Pathfinder – A Special Inspiration

 Since 1988, the Pathfinder shuttle stack has been part of Huntsville’s “spaceline.”
-The shuttle stack was the first major addition to the Center’s outdoor exhibition since the museum opened in […]
+The shuttle stack was the first major addition to the Center’s outdoor exhibition since the museum opened in 1970.
+Pathfinder was a big, visible commitment to the Center’s mission: To showcase the contributions of NASA’s George C. Marshall Space Flight Center and to […]

 The U.S. Space & Rocket Center Opens “Dare to Explore: Milestones to Mars”

 This exhibit takes visitors on a six-decade journey of space exploration, innovations and discoveries that have prepared humans to eventually land on Mars.
-Presented by Lockheed Martin and developed by […]
+Presented by Lockheed Martin and developed by the Rocket Center’s exhibits team, Dare to Explore highlights historic artifacts from the Center’s collection, as well as exciting new technologies.
+Lockheed Martin’s proposed lunar […]